 At Lighthouse School we run a number of prospective parents events and tours over the school year, which give an overview of the school and its ethos.

-At the moment we are unable to invite families in for our traditional prospective parents meetings.
 We have a virtual tour and our prospective parents meeting power point presentation which you can view here, which will give an overview of the school and its ethos.Admissions Policy

 Yes, this is recognised as a need for families.
 The holiday club is a priority for the school and aims to broaden the interests of the pupils whilst encouraging high levels of social interaction and fun.
 More information